TurboSource-Marialis/machtiani/README.md

 - Choose any API provider that adheres to OpenAI API spec, including locally ran ollama or mxl-lm.

-- Stands on own, but composes in the terminal with other command line tools, such Claude Code or Codex.

 - <div style="display: flex; align-items: center; text-align: left;">
     <span style="font-size: 1.1em; margin-right: 0.5em;">
       Enjoy this demo video and show support  👉